 About

-FC Pride in the Park is a family-focused, youth-centered event to connect and celebrate the LGBTQIA+ community in the Fox Chapel Area School District.
+Pride in the Park is a family-focused, youth-centered event to connect and celebrate the LGBTQIA+ community in the Fox Chapel Area and beyond.

 Aerin Adams (she/her)